DHAll08/Comfort-Station/iteration-3/README.txt

 * About *
 *********
-For the third iteration, the major focus was on the "look and feel" of the application, and making sure that it is user friendly.
-Our client wanted a "home" button on the final page, that would allow the user to go back to the beginning without pressing the back button multiple times.
-She also wanted a catchy launch icon, logo, and name for the application.
-Finally, she wanted a splash page upon opening the application.
+For the third iteration, the major focus was on the "look and feel" of the application, and making sure that it was user friendly.
+Our client wanted a "home" button on the final page, that would allow her to go back to the beginning without pressing the back button multiple times.
+She also wanted a catchy launch icon and logo, as well as a decent name for the application.
+Finally, she wanted details on the computer labs (number of computers) to show upon selecting a computer lab from the AmenityList Activity page.

 This iteration was completed on 12/2/16.